IntersectMBO/ouroboros-consensus/ouroboros-consensus-cardano/README.md

   specified by the `out-file` option.
 In the [`scripts`](./scripts) directory we provide a `plot-ledger-ops-cost.gp` script that can be used to plot the benchmarking results.
 See this file for usage information.

+If no analysis flag is provided, then the ChainDB will be opened, all the chunks in the immutable and volatile databases will be validated, and the tool will exit.

 ### Examples